 To preserve the integrity of the curriculum, participants will agree to the following:

-- Participants must attend each module in proposed order.
+Participants must attend each module in proposed order.

-- Due to limited staff, session make-ups cannot be provided.
+Due to limited staff, session make-ups cannot be provided.
 Participants must attend all scheduled modules to achieve completion and will be removed from the roster if a session is missed.

-- Participants must attend each module’s entire four-hour session.
+Participants must attend each module’s entire four-hour session.
 Those arriving later than 15 minutes after start time will be removed from the roster.
 You may not leave any of your sessions early.

-- Adhere to the “Principles of Engagement” of the series:
+Adhere to the “Principles of Engagement” of the series:

-- Each participant will receive a reflection journal in which they can complete their pre-work, take notes, and answer reflection questions.
+Each participant will receive a reflection journal in which they can complete their pre-work, take notes, and answer reflection questions.

-- All assigned pre-work must be completed before each session (including assigned activities, reflections, and other assignments).
+All assigned pre-work must be completed before each session (including assigned activities, reflections, and other assignments).
 Participants will receive an email from the instructor with additional pre-work instructions.

-- Participants will receive slide decks for each module via email after each session they complete.
+Participants will receive slide decks for each module via email after each session they complete.

-- In order to register, you must be able to attend ALL modules virtually.
+In order to register, you must be able to attend ALL modules virtually.

-- Please use a computer/tablet with cameras
+Please use a computer/tablet with camera and microphone.

 Standing left-right: Jenny Roach, Teresita Hurtado Ramos (facilitator), Angelica Burgess, Megan Cunningham, Kaitlyn Poe, Kathryn Conrad, Ashley Yzaguirre, Jessica Maidlow, Shaureece Park, Jacob Durrance, Dylan Martinez, Chad Flenar, Lisa Gorietti, Brandon Kitchin.
 Shani Barrax Moore (facilitator).
 Seated left to right: Patrick Holt, Keli Flynn, Kristina Plaster, Ella Pipes Jade Lu.